The Rust Performance Book

 Some techniques are entirely Rust-specific, and some involve ideas that can be applied (often with modifications) to programs written in other languages.
 The General Tips section also includes some general principles that apply to any programming language.
 Nonetheless, this book is mostly about the performance of Rust programs and is no substitute for a general purpose guide to profiling and optimization.

 This book also focuses on techniques that are practical and proven: many are accompanied by links to pull requests or other resources that show how the technique was used on a real-world Rust program.
+It reflects the primary author’s background, being somewhat biased towards compiler development and away from other areas such as scientific computing.

 This book is deliberately terse, favouring breadth over depth, so that it is quick to read.
 It links to external sources that provide more depth when appropriate.